Sugar River Rail Trail & Bobby Woodman, NH

 The Sugar River Rail Trail is a genuine gem of a trail that's best explored between the months of May and October.
 All-terrain vehicles riding this route are most popular at weekends and holidays, so for the most tranquil visits we recommend a weekday visit where possible.
 Regardless of when you can visit however, this is a trail not to be missed.

-Sugar River hardpack surface with occasional or sustained sandy sections at East end.
+Trail Conditions: Sugar River hardpack surface with occasional or sustained sandy sections at East end.
 Sandy sections can be hard going.
-Bobbby Woodman has hardpack surface throughout.
+Bobby Woodman has hardpack surface throughout.

 Wright's Covered Bridge and the Sugar River, looking West.